sap-tutorials/Tutorials/tutorials/hana-hibernate-spatial/hana-hibernate-spatial.md

 Download one of the GDELT zipped CSV file, for example `20171008.export.CSV.zip`, from http://data.gdeltproject.org/events/index.html.

-Save the file locally, then extract the contents of the zip file into the `src/main/resources`.
+Save the file locally, then extract the contents of the zip file into the `src/main/resources` project folder.

 > ***Hint:*** Copy-Paste works from Windows Explorer.